ArPiRobot/ArPiRobot-CoreLib/README.md

             - Python extension (Microsoft)
             - Pylance extension (Microsoft)
         - Recommended to use Pylance as the language server
+    - java_bindings
+        - recommended extensions
+            - Java extension pack
+            - Gradle Tasks extension

 - Deploying to robot for testing
     - In this (project root) folder there are several scripts
         - `dev-deploy.sh`: Used to copy built library and language bindings to the robot (192.168.10.1) via SCP.
-Files deployed to `/home/pi/CPPLibTest`. *Make sure you build the C++ library / testrobot program before deploying.*
+Files deployed to `/home/pi/CPPLibTest`. *Make sure you build the C++ library and Java library before deploying or some files will be missing.*
         - `start-cpp.sh`: Used to start the C++ testrobot program (run this on the robot using SSH)
         - `start-py.sh`: Used to start the Python testrobot program (run this on the robot using SSH)
+        - `start-java.sh`: Used to start the Java testrobot program (run this on the robot using SSH)